bbauska/W3Cx-4of5-thru-May-2024/README.md

 uncomment the console.log(...) calls in the main loop.
 You will see the difference.

-### Method #3: using the optional timestamp parameter of the callback function of requestAnimationFrame
+<h4>Method #3: using the optional timestamp parameter of the callback function of requestAnimationFrame

 > <b>This is the recommended method!</b>